Quansight/Quansight-website/apps/labs/posts/building-scipy-with-flang.md

 To put this effort into context, all this required many, many engineering months of highly talented people over the last ~2.5 years.
-Unbeknownst to most, we are benefitting from the great level of foresight and involvement in the general ecosystem of the SciPy and NumPy developers in doing this far in advance, rather than having an "uh oh" moment once Python 3.12 is released.
+Unbeknownst to most, we are benefitting from the great foresight of the SciPy and NumPy developers in tackling the issue this far in advance, rather than having an "uh oh" moment once Python 3.12 is released.

 It's necessary to note that Meson as a build tool has a much broader audience than Python developers – it is used widely for C & C++ projects for example[^8].